Locations

 Impact:

-Proper documentation protects the savings you fought for.
-There’s nothing worse than negotiating a great deal and then realizing later that a clause was missing and you are charged more than expected.
+Proper documentation protects the savings you’ve worked hard for.
+There’s nothing worse than negotiating a great deal and then realizing later that a crucial clause was missing, resulting in a charge that’s more than expected.

 In summary, negotiation is where preparation pays off in dollars.
 A methodical, firm approach to EA negotiations can yield:

-- A contract with fewer “grey areas” that could cost you later.
+• A contract with fewer “grey areas” could cost you later.

 Many organizations find that having a skilled negotiation team (including potentially an outside licensing expert to advise) more than pays for itself in the resulting savings.
 Next, we turn to compliance management, which, if neglected, can undo all these savings via unexpected costs.